jspolsky/branchController2/README.md

 You can connect your branchController to a LAN using the built-in ethernet port and control it from any kind of computer that speaks TCP/IP.
 We provide sample code in JavaScript showing how to do this.

-Every branchController needs an IP address.
-We use the private range of 172.16.0.0 - 172.16.255.255.
-You set the IP address by setting the third and the fourth octets to anything you want (but you can't set the fourth octet to 0 or 255).
-Then, your PC controller can simply connect to the server that will be running at this address and start sending commands.

-The process of setting the address is:

-* Physically unplug the network cable.
-You can only change the address when the network cable is unplugged.
-This is a precaution against accidentally changing the address of multiple devices at the same time because the IR receivers are too close together
-* Press and hold the `AUTO` button on the remote until the OLED screen switches into Address Programming mode
-* Use the Red Up/Down to set the third octet and the Green Up/Down to set the fourth octet
-* When you have selected your new address press `AUTO` again to save it.
-* Put back the network cable.
-Your controller will start listening for connections at this new IP address.

 About the project
 -----------------

-This code was built using PlatformIO, an open source platform for embedded development which is a million times better than using the Arduino IDE.
+This code was built using PlatformIO, an open source platform for embedded development which is a zillion times better than using the Arduino IDE.
 You will still need Teensyduino to flash the Teensy.
 For more about the research behind this project, follow my blog, [BlinkyLights](https://blinkylights.blog/).

 Next Up